hhruszka/secrethunter/README.md

 - github.com/dlclark/regexp2 is licensed under the Apache License, Version 2.0.
 See https://github.com/dlclark/regexp2/blob/master/LICENSE for details.

 Please review these licenses before using this code or these packages in your own projects.

-## Binaries
-Compiled secretshunter binaries for Linux and Windows can be found in the releases [link](https://github.com/hhruszka/secretshunter/releases) or [executables](https://github.com/hhruszka/secretshunter/tree/main/executables) directory.